 Again, I softened my eyes and let them take in a broader scope of my vision, rather than the hard-focused, directive way that we humans look at things (as do other predators).
 Off to my left, I saw movement on the brick pathway, going around to the grass.
 It was a bird!
 A small bird, that likes to hang out on the ground, searching for seeds, perhaps.
 Suddenly, I was filled with joy and enthusiasm about a bird friend in the vicinity.

 I stood up and looked over at the grass, but it was hiding somewhere in the bushes.
-It must have seen my movement, so I will need to sit back down and be still.
-The movement of some magenta flowers clued me in at to its location.
+It must have seen my movement – so I will need to sit back down and be still.
+The movement of some magenta flowers clued me in as to its location.
 Then I saw it hopping through the bushes towards the ivy.
 A sweet, gentle, dark-eyed junco!
 Charcoal on its head and neck, coffee-colored through the bodice and wings.
 It sifted through the compost and snatched up seeds, quietly and cautiously hopping away to disappear in the shiny green leaves of the ground cover.

 For me, patience and presence gave me a little treasure.
 I was delighted and filled with hope that even in this place of mostly concrete and steel, there was life.
 I may have missed it, had I not been willing to be patient.
 To wait and see.
 Waiting with trust of what may show up, and with the eyes to be able to look around and notice what is happening, rather than focusing on what isn’t there.